The Academy curriculum aims to provide opportunities for all pupils to learn and to achieve.

-It will build on students' strengths, interests and experiences and develop their confidence in their capacity to learn and work independently and collaboratively.
+It will build on pupils' strengths, interests and experiences and develop their confidence in their capacity to learn and work independently and collaboratively.
 It will equip them with the essential learning skills of literacy, numeracy and information and communication technology, and promote an enquiring mind and capacity to think rationally.
-By providing rich and varied contexts for students to acquire, develop and apply a broad range of knowledge, understanding and skills, the curriculum will enable students to think creatively and critically, to solve problems and to make a difference for the better.
+By providing rich and varied contexts for pupils to acquire, develop and apply a broad range of knowledge, understanding and skills, the curriculum will enable students to think creatively and critically, to solve problems and to make a difference for the better.

 The curriculum will provide opportunities to reflect on what it means to be a British and global citizen.
 The curriculum will explicitly reinforce what it means to be British by developing the values of tolerance, equality, democracy and freedom of speech.
-We will encourage students to engage with communities, faiths and customs form beyond their own experience and challenge injustice, inequality and extreme behaviour when they encounter it.
+We will encourage pupils to engage with communities, faiths and customs form beyond their own experience and challenge injustice, inequality and extreme behaviour when they encounter it.

 The curriculum will take into account that children and young people through the internet and social media have access to ideas, information and ideology which could place them at risk of harm.
 Our curriculum will promote discussion of sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.

 Our curriculum is inclusive by design and gives every pupil, regardless of their individual learning need, the opportunity to access a full timetable and benefit from great learning experiences.
 All staff are aware of individual learning needs and use a range of strategies to promote engagement and ensure progress so that SEND learners are not disadvantaged.
 Closing the attainment gap between SEND pupils and their peers is a priority at Huish Episcopi, and staff work very hard to know their pupils specific needs and how best to support them in their learning.